-Talking with your child and establishing some ground rules can help things run smoothly and keep party-goers safe.
-You might discuss:
+Talking with your child and establishing some ground rules can help things run smoothly and keep partygoers safe.
+You might discuss the following issues:

-- how invitations will be sent.
-Written invitations are a good way of preventing gatecrashers, especially if you ask everyone to bring their invite to get in.
-It’s a good idea to avoid using text messages or social networking sites to advertise the party, because the invite could be forwarded on to people who haven’t been invited
+Invitations: how will they be sent?
+Written invitations are a good way of stopping gatecrashers, especially if you ask everyone to bring their invitation to get in.
+Avoid using text messages or social media to advertise the party, because the invitation could be forwarded on to people who haven’t been invited.

-- what, if any, activities to have.
-Your child might want games, such as competitions or karaoke, or he might just prefer to chat with friends and listen to music
+Activities: your child might want games, like competitions or karaoke, or he might prefer just to chat with friends and listen to music.

-- how loud the music can be and what time it needs to be turned down or off.
-You could also help your child choose CDs or make a playlist on her iPod
+Music: how loud can it be and what time does it need to be turned down or off?
+How do you feel about music that includes offensive language?
+You could also help your child choose music or make a playlist.

-- what to do if drugs are used at the party.
-For example, you might decide that the party will be stopped if anyone is using drugs
+Drugs: what will you do if drugs are used at the party?
+For example, you might decide that the party will be stopped if anyone is using drugs.

-- what rooms will be off limits.
-For example, you might want to make the bedrooms off limits
+Rooms: for example, you might want to make the bedrooms or other rooms off limits.

 On the night

 - Have one entrance to the party.
-Answer the door yourself to make sure only those with invites get in.
+Answer the door yourself to make sure only those with invitations get in.
+Refuse gatecrashers.

-- Refuse gatecrashers.
-Look out for problems brewing before they happen, and be ready to phone the police.
+- Look out for problems brewing before they happen, and be ready to phone the police.

 - Keep the food coming.
-It will give you a chance to mingle and check out how the party’s going without looking like you’re spying.
+This gives you a chance to mingle and check out how the party is going without looking like you’re spying.

 - Don’t drink alcohol yourself, to ensure you can keep control of the party and deal with any problems.